Obama faces doubts U.S. intervention can turn tide in Iraq

 “I don’t know if he went into this kicking and screaming,” said Frederic Hof, a former Middle East adviser at the State Department in Obama’s first term.
 “But in some ways the president was put into a corner and obliged to take action.”

-Obama’s calculus shifted after Islamic State, which seized a third of Iraq in recent months, made gains against Kurdish forces and moved towards Arbil, capital of the once-stable Kurdish semi-autonomous region.
+Obama’s calculus shifted after Islamic State, which seized a third of Iraq in recent months, made gains against Kurdish forces and moved toward Arbil, capital of the once-stable Kurdish semi-autonomous region.

 Obama faced a chorus of international calls to act to avert an unfolding humanitarian catastrophe on a mountaintop where tens of thousands of Iraqis from the Yazidi sect were stranded and threatened by advancing Islamists.